julianobrasil/multipicker/README.md

 # Important Note

-This is a personal project just to use internal to our organization (and currently to try out `@angular/cli`'s `ng generate library`).
+This is a personal project just for internal use at work (I used it to try out `@angular/cli`'s `ng generate library`).

 If you want more info on how to build an angular library with @angular/cli, take a look at this [great